 Big issues at the climate talks in Lima, Peru.

 By Bob Berwyn

-Filed under: energy, Environment, renewable energy | Tagged: energy, Environment, renewable energy, wind power tax credit | 2 Comments »
+Filed under: energy, Environment, renewable energy | Tagged: energy grid, Environment, renewable energy, smart grid planning, Solar, wind power | 2 Comments »